do-mart/gramolang/README.md

 ### Errors or exceptions
 The package will raise an exception if no key value can be retrieved with one of the three methods mentioned above.
-If the methods are used together, and if a key is provided with more than one method, the `APIWrapper` will use the first key retrieved in the order above.
+If the methods are used together, and if a key is provided in more than one way, the API wrapper will use the first key retrieved in the order of presentation above.
 If a key is retrieved but its value is invalid, an exception may not be raised until the first call to the underlying API (e.g. when  trying to complete a conversation for the first time).